symfony/symfony-docs/validation/sequence_provider.rst

 ------------------------

 Imagine a ``User`` entity which can be a normal user or a premium user.
-When it's a premium user, some extra constraints should be added to the user entity (e.g. the credit card details).
+When it is a premium user, some extra constraints should be added to the user entity (e.g. the credit card details).
 To dynamically determine which groups should be activated, you can create a Group Sequence Provider.
 First, create the entity and a new constraint group called ``Premium``: